RedEnder666/worldbuilding-shit/Xenert/wiki/USCE/events/Sechian Civil War (1901-1911).md

-The **[Sechian](Sechia) Civil War** was a decade-long period of immense conflict and upheaval that resulted in the total collapse of the centuries-old **Sechian Empire**.
-It was characterized by a three-way struggle between the Imperial government, a militaristic "Warriors' State," and burgeoning revolutionary movements, culminating in a fundamental reordering of the political landscape across multiple continents.
+The Sechian Civil War was an armed conflict that took place from 1901 to 1911, resulting in the dissolution of the Sechian Empire.
+The war involved multiple factions, including the imperial government, a secessionist military junta known as the Warriors' State, and various anti-theocratic revolutionary movements.

-## Overview
+## Background

-The war began as an internal power struggle within the Sechian Empire but rapidly evolved into a revolutionary conflagration.
-The Empire's brutal and theocratic rule, combined with its failure to address widespread economic hardship and social inequality, had created deep-seated resentment across its territories.
-The initial conflict between the Imperial throne and a secessionist military faction provided the opening for long-suppressed revolutionary forces to rise up, leading to a multi-front war that the overstretched Empire could not contain.
+The Sechian Empire, a long-standing theocratic monarchy, faced internal dissent due to economic disparities, political repression, and religious authoritarianism.
+In 1901, a faction within the imperial military, the Warriors' State, rebelled against the central government, triggering a wider conflict.

-## Major Phases & Belligerents
+## Major Factions

-### The Imperial Faction
+### Imperial Faction
-The ruling government of the **Sechian Empire**, centered on the divine authority of the **Vessel** and the state clergy.
-It fought to maintain the unity of the empire and its theocratic doctrine.
+The ruling government of the Sechian Empire, led by the Vessel and supported by the state clergy, sought to preserve the empire's territorial and doctrinal integrity.

-### The Warriors' State
+### Warriors' State
-A schismatic military faction that rebelled in 1901.
-While its specific ideology is not detailed in public records, its emergence as a distinct military power from within the Imperial structure critically weakened the central government and signaled its vulnerability.
+A breakaway military faction that declared autonomy in 1901, challenging the imperial authority and contributing to the destabilization of the central government.

-### The Revolutionary Factions
+### Revolutionary Factions
-*   **The [[Union of Societist Communes of Entantha|USCE]]:** A societist movement that declared its revolt in Western Entantha in 1903 with the **[[Declaration of the Communes of Entantha (1903)|Declaration of the Communes]]**.
-It advocated for the abolition of hierarchy, cooperative ownership, and direct democracy.
+- **Union of Societist Communes of Entantha (USCE):** A societist movement that declared independence in Western Entantha in 1903, advocating for cooperative ownership and direct democracy.
-***[The Legion Demokraticzich Natsij Protiv Božestv (LDNPB)](Legion%20Demokraticzich%20Natsij%20Protiv%20Božestv):** An anti-th...eocratic movement founded in South Nisia in 1911, espousing a militant, direct-action form of democracy, summarized by their motto "Moj glas ests pulja" ("My Vote is Fired").
+- **Legion of Democratic Nations Against Divinity (LDNPB):** An anti-theocratic movement founded in South Nisia in 1911, promoting militant democratic principles.

+## Timeline of Key Events

 ```mermaid
 timeline-v